Formation of brine channels in sea-ice: Introduction

-Ice-bound carbon consumption due to the organisms in the brine channels amounts to about 18\% of the entire carbon consumption in the southern ocean.
-Therefore it is desirable to understand the formation of brine channels as one habitat for carbon-binding algae.
-Quantitative models \cite{Co1, Co2, Co3} have investigated the brine channel volume, salinity profile or heat expansion, but unfortunately without pattern formation.
-The freezing process of salt water is one example of the solidification of binary alloys \cite{Till,Cha} and first-order phase transition \cite{B87} within models of ice polluted with any salt as ”'liquid jelly”' \cite{Qui2} .
-A two-phase region consisting of pure ice crystals and water is known in the context of binary alloys as mushy layer \cite{WW97,FUWW06}.
-Percolation transitions are used in brine trapping during the solidification of seawater \cite{Gol,GOl1,Gol2}.
-Highest cell abundances occur in this region, due to the higher porosity and due to the constant flushing with nutrient-rich seawater \cite{Ackl,wer}.
-Morphological stability theory is applied to the solidification of salt water \cite{W92}.
+Sea-ice does not freeze homogeneously but some liquid salty micro-channels remain which are called brine.
+These brine capillaries are an important habitat for $CO_2$ - binding microalgaea with great impact on the polar ecosystems.
+Their carbon consumption amounts to about 18\% of the entire carbon consumption in the southern ocean.
+Therefore it is desirable to understand the formation of such brine channels as one possible habitat for carbon-binding algae.
+Two-phase regions of pure ice crystals and water are also known as mushy layers in the context of binary alloys \cite{WW97,FUWW06}.
+Highest cell abundances occur in these regions, due to the higher porosity and due to the constant flushing with nutrient-rich seawater \cite{Ackl,wer}.

+The freezing process of salty water is one example of the solidification of binary alloys \cite{Till,Cha}.
+Models of ice polluted with any salt as ”'liquid jelly”' \cite{Qui2} consider this process as first-order phase transitions \cite{B87}.
+Sometimes, for solidification of seawater, the model of percolation transitions is used in brine trapping \cite{Gol,GOl1,Gol2}.
+In this respect a morphological stability analysis was applied to the solidification of salty water \cite{W92}.
+All these quantitative models \cite{Co1,Co2,Co3} have investigated the brine channel volume, salinity profile or heat expansion, but have unfortunately not considered the pattern formation.
+Here we will present a dynamical model exploring the formation of morphological patterns consistent with the thermodynamics of freezing.
+Concentrating on the short-time evolution we consider the structure-forming processes here as adiabatic and neglect the heat transport.

-Images of sea ice single crystals with X-ray computed tomography \cite{Pringle} show arrays of near-parallel intra-crystalline brine layers whose connectivity and complex morphology varies with temperature.
+Images of single crystals in sea ice with the help of X-ray computed tomography \cite{Pringle} show arrays of nearly parallel brine layers whose connectivity and complex morphology varies with temperature.
 The pore space turns out to be much more complicated than suggested by simple models of parallel ice lamellae and parallel brine sheets \cite{weeks}.
-It is important to clarify the view taken in this paper from the beginning.
-Granular sea ice texture is sometimes thought to arise from the deposition of frazil ice crystals that form within the turbulent ocean interior and then rise buoyantly to the ocean surface \cite{J94,PeEi}.
-In these settings the size of the settling crystals play a dominant role in controlling the structures observed.
-We consider here hypothetically the opposite view that these structures result from a thermodynamic instability during growth.
+Some\-times the granular sea ice text\-ure is imagined to arise from a deposition of fragile ice crystals.
+They are thought to be formed within the turbulent ocean interior and then rising buoyantly to the ocean surface \cite{J94,PeEi}.
+In these settings the size of the settling crystals plays a dominant role in controlling the observed structures.
+We consider here the opposite view that these structures result from a thermodynamic instability during growth itself rather than from the external deposition.